MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 The `constraints(requirements:)` function definition uses a Domain-Specific Language (DSL) provided by the "builder" passed to the function.
 The above constraint `.runtimeEnabled` means that the `isEnabled` property of the feature must return `true` for the feature to be available..
 The default implementation of this provided by Flint always returns `true`.
 You can override the property in your own features to allow assignments to it at compile or runtime, or make it call into other code to find out if it should be enabled.

-Some constraints are evaluated once at startup — such as the minimum operating system version — while others are evaluated at runtime when required, as their state can change while the app is running.
+Some constraints do not change their value over time — such as the minimum operating system version — while others are evaluated at runtime when required, as their state can change while the app is running.
 For example if a user makes an in-app purchase, once it has been verified that the purchase is valid, the features reliant on that purchase will now be available.

 Here are the kinds of constraints the DSL currently supports: